Here were some great tips for writing IWD speeches and presentations

 Some engaging topics and angles to include in International Women's Day speeches and presentations include:

-- A balanced world is a better world
+- An equal world is an enabled world

 - The rise of women is not about the fall of men